edefalque/signalk-stripcharts/README.md

 Persistency and more powerful charting capabilities can be provided with InfluxDB and Grafana as explained here (https://github.com/tkurki/signalk-to-influxdb/blob/master/README.md) or could be provided with the help of the history capability of Signal K if available.

 ## Customization
-Currently, customization is easy if the package is installed on the client, but less if it is installed on a server as the specs files may be then less accessible.
-If installed on a Raspberry PI from Signal K webstore, they will probably be in /home/pi/.signalk/node_modules/signalk-stripcharts/specs/ .
+Currently, customization is easy if the package is installed on the client, but less if it is installed on a server as the specs files may then be less accessible.
+If installed on a Raspberry PI from Signal K Appstore, they will probably be in /home/pi/.signalk/node_modules/signalk-stripcharts/specs/ .
 ### Options
 Options governing all charts are given in signalk-stripcharts/js/stripcharts_options.js.
 See comments in the file.
-Those comments explain how time is managed in signalk-stripcharts.
+Some of those comments explain how time is managed in signalk-stripcharts.

 The following options can also be entered as query parameters after the url when launching stripcharts.html: timeTolSec and logTypes.
 They will then override the values in stripcharts_options.js.